 Rather than just boosting frame rates, ray tracing introduces a whole new way of simulating light effects.
 With this new technology, light will reflect and bounce off surfaces as they would in real life.
 This results in more realistic shadows and gives shiny surfaces a more glossy appearance.

 Nvidia has shown off a host of demos to display the potential of ray tracing.
-From reflective Stormtrooper armour to the flame-illuminated tunnels of Metro Exodus, the examples of ray tracing certainly look impressive.
+From reflective Stormtrooper armour to the spot-illuminated tunnels of Metro Exodus, the examples of ray tracing certainly look impressive.

 - Assetto Corsa Competizione